 Andrea Torres Viedma

-She has been awarded Becas-Chile 2015 and 2018, Scholarship for postgraduate studies, offered by The Advanced Human Capital Program, of the National Commission for Scientific and Technological Research (CONICYT).
-She has also been funded by a grant from Trinity Laban External Courses Fund.
-And she is one of the Recipients of the 2016-17 Gill Clarke Bursary – Leverhulme Arts Scholars Award, offered by Independent Dance and Siobhan Davies Dance for students in the Dance Professional Practice Pathway.
+She has been awarded FONDART – the Chilean Government grant – for creating and producing choreographic works, for scholarships and internships, and for dance research.
+She is a Recipient of Becas-Chile (2015-2017 and 2018-2022) – Scholarship for postgraduate studies awarded by the National Commission for Scientific and Technological Research (CONICYT).
+She is also one of the Recipients of the 2016-17 Gill Clarke Bursary – Leverhulme Arts Scholars Award, awarded by Independent Dance and Siobhan Davies Dance (UK).

 Currently, she is part of Kuriche an online platform committed to disseminate research and artistic practices addressing the notion of the ‘Afro’ within the chilean context.
 She also explore weaving practices from South America and introduces weaving methaphors into her dance practice.

 In addition, her doctoral research is focused on contemporary dance improvisation in Chile and the notions of time, parar, encounter and community.
 By connecting Chilean contemporary dance with decolonial feminisms from South America such as Feminisms from Abya Yala, and with epistemologies of the South, particularly Andean thought, the research aims to devise an original practice concerned with finding different ways of encountering each other (practitioners) and moving together approaching improvisation as a communitarian practice.